Why Do I Keep Having the Same Nightmare?

 Nightmares lose power when the dreamer no longer feels powerless.

-When you know what to do, and expect, you can influence the outcome.
+When you know what to do, you can influence the outcome.

 When your nervous system no longer anticipates helplessness, you can be empowered to make that shift.

-If you’d like structured guidance for building that skill—including exactly what to do when you wake from a nightmare—I’ve created a course that walks you through the process step by step.
+If you’d like structured guidance for building a better nightmare response—including exactly what to do when you wake from a nightmare—I’ve created a printable bedside instruction sheet for exactly that moment.

 Because the goal isn’t just fewer nightmares (although that can happen too).